Resolvent4py: a parallel Python package for analysis, model reduction and control of large-scale linear systems: Conclusions

 \section{Conclusions}

 In this manuscript, we introduced \resforpy, a parallel Python package for the analysis, model reduction and control of large-scale linear systems.
 Large-scale linear systems with millions or billions of degrees of freedom are ubiquitous in the sciences and engineering, and this package is built to provide a friendly pythonic environment for rapid development and deployment of MPI-based parallel software to solve problems of practical interest.
-Our library leverages \texttt{mpi4py} for MPI-based parallelism, and it uses the functionalities and data structures provided by \texttt{petsc4py} and \texttt{slepc4py} to enable stability analysis, input/output analysis, model reduction, control and optimization of linear time-invariant and time-periodic systems.
-Additionally, the package ships with several functions and features that are available to the user through the \resforpy namespace and that facilitate user-specific and application-specific software development within the larger \resforpy infrastructure.
+Our library leverages \texttt{mpi4py} for distributed-memory parallelism, and it uses the functionalities and data structures provided by \texttt{petsc4py} and \texttt{slepc4py} to enable stability analysis, input/output analysis, model reduction, control and optimization of linear time-invariant and time-periodic systems.
+Additionally, the package ships with several functions and features that are available to the user through the \resforpy namespace and that facilitate user-specific and application-specific software development within the larger \resforpy infrastructure. \revone{Finally, although the primary focus of this package is on linear systems, we wish to remark that the data structures and functionalities of \resforpy can be extended straightforwardly to accommodate the analysis, model reduction and control of large-scale nonlinear systems.}